Get a FREE Quote (No Obligation)

 Zein is the water-insoluble prolamine protein extracted from corn gluten, which is derived from Zea mays (commonly known as maize or corn).
 It is extracted from corn gluten using a physical, rather than chemical process, resulting in an all-natural product.

 Zein is sold in the form of a yellow powder and comprises 86-91% protein.
-It is offered in Food & Cosmetics or Pharmaceutical (USP) grades, both of which are available in certified free from Genetically Modified Organism (GMO) or GMO forms.
+It is offered in Food or Pharmaceutical (USP) grades, both of which are available in certified free from Genetically Modified Organism (GMO) or GMO forms.
 Zein is a renewable, biodegradable product, but is resistant to bacterial attack, which frequently causes the decomposition of other proteinaceous materials.
 Purified Zein is edible and digestible but tasteless and odourless.
 The US Food and Drug Administration (FDA) has included Zein in its list of direct food substances affirmed as Generally Recognized as Safe (GRAS) when used as a surface-finishing agent (21CFR184.1984).
 Zein is soluble in alcohol or high pH aqueous solutions.
 When used as a coating, it forms a clear, transparent, hard and edible film that forms barrier to moisture and oxidation.
-Zein can be used as an all-natural substitute for Shellac in confectioner’s glaze or pharmaceutical glaze because the coating solution dries faster and offers extended shelf-life under hot and humid conditions.
+Zein can be used in confectioner’s glaze or pharmaceutical glaze.
+The coating solution dries quickly and offers extended shelf-life under hot and humid conditions.
 Although its cost per kilogram is generally higher, according to the manufacturer less Zein is required in solution than Shellac, making pricing comparable.

 Zein is considered a food ingredient, rather than an additive, and may be labelled as “vegetable protein” in the US.
 It is gluten-, sugar-, and lactose-free and can be combined with many other ingredients to achieve different coating qualities and with colours and flavours to provide a wide range of coatings.